drogonframework/drogon-docs/ENG-16-Coroutines.md

 ## Common pitfalls

 There are some common pitfalls you may encounter when using coroutines.

 ### Launching coroutines with lambda capture from a function

-Lambda captures and coroutines have seprate lifetimes.
+Lambda captures and coroutines have separate lifetimes.
 A coroutine lives until the coroutine frame is destructed.
 While lambdas commonly destruct right after being called.
 Thus, due to the asynchronous nature of coroutines, the coroutines's lifetime can be much longer than the lambda, for example in SQL execution.
 The lambda destructs right after awaiting for SQL to complete (and returns to the event loop to process other events), while the coroutine frame is awaiting SQL.
 Thus the lambda will have been destructed when SQL has finished.

 Instead of